 - 13. What is the level of expectation of learning hours? - 14.
+I want to take the Full Time 1 year Online MSc Global Health what is the expectation of learning hours? - 15.
 I am not sure how much time I will have to study during the year.
-How is the study year organised? - 15.
-How are the modules graded? - 16.
+How is the study year organised? - 16.
+How are the modules graded? - 17.
 Is there more detailed information on module content?